Racecourse Guide

 Thirsk is the most consistent high-draw track in the FormDial library

-HRB data across 5f straight, 6f straight, 7f round, 1m round, and 1m4f round all show high draws winning 39-41% while low draws sit at 19-27%.
+Stalls data across 5f straight, 6f straight, 7f round, 1m round, and 1m4f round all show high draws winning 39-41% while low draws sit at 19-27%.
 No other course in the library has this much directional consistency.
 Back high draws at virtually every distance — the 1m4f trip is exceptional with low draws at just 19.4%.

 🏎️

 Jason Weaver flags “quite an advantage in being close to the stands’ side rail on the sprint track” in his ATR View From the Saddle Thirsk passage.
-The HRB data confirms: at 5f straight high draws win 41.8% vs low 24.8%, at 6f straight 39.6% vs 25.4%.
+The stalls data confirms: at 5f straight high draws win 41.8% vs low 24.8%, at 6f straight 39.6% vs 25.4%.
 The bias intensifies in 10+ runner fields (5f high 43.6%).
 Back high-drawn front-runners and prominent racers in the sprint contests.

 ⛰️